 Security: As noted, Israel insisted on retaining control of around one-fourth of the Jordan Valley for several years, and demanded that the Palestinian state be demilitarized.
 The Palestinians continued to oppose any annexation of the Jordan Valley for security needs, but were willing to negotiate on the length of a temporary military presence in the area.
 The two sides agreed that Israel could maintain early warning stations along the central mountain ridge in the West Bank; the Palestinians asked that an American or other representative be present at the facility, as well as Palestinian liaison officers.
 Israel and the Palestinians agreed that the whole area would be covered by a single air control system and that Israel would maintain security responsibility in the air.
 The Palestinians emphasized that this must not impair their commercial flights in any manner, and that their airport would continue to function.
 They accepted the principle of demilitarization, but demanded that the definition be that "the Palestinian state will be restricted in its armament," without reference to "a demilitarized state."
-The palestinians noted their desire that this force should be American.
+The parties agreed that an international force would take up positions in the Jordan Valley, and the Palestinians noted their desire that this force should be American.